• List of iSCSI Mutual CHAP Posts by OS

 03 Monday Feb 2014

-Posted by Slice2 in Windows
+Posted Windows

-I was asked recently whether a certain app or service required the .NET framework and while I generally knew the answer was no, I had no proof.
+inI was asked recently whether a certain app or service required the .NET framework and while I generally knew the answer was no, I had no proof.
 I kept thinking, how can I determine what apps on this server were actually .NET?
 The following is a quick way to find those apps.

 Microsoft Sysinternals Suite is an excellent set of utilities used to get under the hood of Windows and various Microsoft services.
 You can download the individual utilities but I just download the entire Suite.
 This post will use Process Explorer from the Suite but will barely scratch the surface of this powerful utility.